Miss Grand Spain 2024

 Miss Grand Spain 2024 (Miss Grand España 2024) was the eighth edition of the Miss Grand Spain pageant, held on 11 May 2024, at the Teatro Municipal Horacio Noguera, Isla Cristina, Huelva.
 Thirty-five candidates, who qualified for the national pageant through the provincial contests, competed for the title.
 Of whom, a 25-year-old programmer and Harvard University's labour law student representing the province of Las Palmas, Susana Medina, was elected the winner.
-Susana will represent the country at the international parent stage, Miss Grand International 2024.
+Susana represented the country at the international parent stage, Miss Grand International 2024.

 Background

 Date and venue

 The Miss Grand Spain 2024 schedule was revealed in the press conference held on 4 March 2024, in Isla Cristina, Huelva, which was selected as the pageant's host city.
 The pageant was scheduled for 5–12 May 2024, with the preliminary and grand final rounds on 10 and 11 May, respectively, at the Teatro Municipal Horacio Noguera.